Patagonia Photo Workshop Adventure

 F.A.Q

 Absolutely!
-Although I might be a bit biased 😉 While there are a number of photography workshops being offered in places like Patagonia, none of them offer a similar experience.
-Not only have I been working as a photo workshop instructor for 18 years, which included time leading trips for National Geographic, but I have spent over 10 years exploring the Southern Patagonian region of South America.
-I work hard to make sure I meet each of my clients at their own level, providing ample 1 on 1 time while we are out in the field.
-This helps to make sure that you get everything possible out of this workshop experience!
+Although I might be a bit biased 😉 While there are a number of photography workshops offered in places like Patagonia, none offer a similar experience.
+Not only have I been working as a photo workshop instructor for 22 years, including time leading trips for National Geographic, but I have also spent over 16 years exploring the Southern Patagonian region of South America.
+My team works hard to ensure we meet each of my clients at their level, providing ample 1-on-1 time while we are out in the field.
+This helps ensure you get the most out of this workshop experience!

-You will fly in and fly out of different airports between Chile & Argentina for this workshop.
+You will fly into and out of different airports in Chile & Argentina for this workshop.

-** Before you purchase any flights, please double-check with us to make sure the flight times line up with our schedule.
+** Before you purchase any flights, please double-check with us to ensure the flight times align with our schedule.

 Depending on which country you are from, you might need VISAS to enter either Chile or Argentina or both.
 While we start in one country, we will cross over into the other via a land border, so please make sure you have your VISAS sorted out well in advance of the workshop!